AzuraCast/azuracast.com/src/content/docs/docs/administration/roles-and-permissions.md

 - The **All Permissions** global permission creates a super-user with access to all of the AzuraCast installation, and the **All Permissions** station-specific permission creates a super-user with full access to that specific station only.
 - The **Manage Stations** global permission also allows the user to administer any stations that exist in the AzuraCast installation.

+## Feature-Specific Permission Requirements

+AzuraCast has robust permission controls that prevent unauthorized access to critical station features:

+### Skipping the Current Track

+- **Backend**: Requires `StationPermissions::Broadcasting`.
+Users without this permission cannot skip tracks or interrupt the broadcast flow
+- **Frontend**: The skip button only appears for users with the Broadcasting permission for that station

+### Play Song Now / Add to Queue

+- **Backend**: Requires `StationPermissions::Media` for file operations like "Play Now" or "Add to Queue".
+Users without this permission cannot use "Play Now" functionality or perform immediate media operations
+- **Frontend**: The media management interface requires the Media permission at the route level